watermint/toolbox/doc/generated/supplemental_dropbox_business.md

 ## Basic management commands

-Below commands are managing team member accounts.
+Below commands are for managing team member accounts.
 Those commands are for a bulk operation by a CSV file.

 | Command                                           | Description                                          |
 |---------------------------------------------------|------------------------------------------------------|